laurendorman/komputer-maschine/README.md

 * [Docker](https://www.docker.com/) for buliding, shipping and running applications.
 * [Spotify](https://www.spotify.com/us/) for music.

+## Debugging

+The log of your script, successful or not, will be saved to `~/komputer-maschine.log`.

+Read through it to see if you can debug the issue yourself.
+If not, report where the script failed into a [new GitHub Issue](https://github.com/laurendorman/komputer-maschine/issues/new).

+## Known Issues

+Cask does not recognize applications installed outside of Homebrew Cask – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.

 ## License

 komputer maschine is © 2016 by Lauren Dorman and is protected under the [MIT License].

 [MIT License]: LICENSE

-## Known Issues

-Cask does not recognize applications installed outside of Homebrew Cask – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.

 ## Credits and inspiration